Graduate: Master of Science in Nursing (MSN) - Nurse Practitioner Primary Care -Family Option

 as established by the California Board of Registered Nursing and appropriate accrediting

-The purpose of the Primary Care/Nurse Practitioner Option is to prepare nurses as specialists in primary care and to improve the availability, accessibility, and quality of primary care services in the Central San Joaquin Valley.
+The purpose of the Nurse Practitioner Primary Care-Family Option is to prepare nurses as providers of primary care and to improve the availability, accessibility, and quality of health care services in the Central San Joaquin Valley.

 Evaluation of Prior Education or Experience in Primary Care

 Students who are eligible for admission to graduate standing at California State University, Fresno may have prior educational preparation evaluated for waiver or substitution of required courses.
 In the case of a student requesting a waiver of graduate coursework, an evaluation of prior educational experience will be performed on an individual basis.
 Professional experience in primary care may also be evaluated on an individual basis for placement in the clinical courses and development of a curriculum to meet program requirements.

 Components of this evaluation include, but are not limited to, a personal interview and review of transcripts, course material, and personal records.
 Based on this evaluation, an individualized plan for placement and progression in the graduate program will be developed, including the incorporation of alternate assignments.

 Core courses in nursing (16 units)

 Nurse Practitioner Primary Care - Family